 As noted earlier, net position may serve, over time, as a useful indicator of the District's financial position.
-At the close of 2023, the District's net position was \$200,323,692, up from \$191,876,258 in 2022.
+At the close of 2024, the District's net position was \$209,843,744 up from \$200,323,692 in 2023.

-By far, the largest portion of the District's net position (87 percent in 2023 and 2022) reflects its investment in capital assets (e.g., land, buildings, wastewater reclamation facilities, solids handling and other improvements, and equipment), less related debt used to acquire those assets that is still outstanding.
+By far, the largest portion of the District's net position (85 percent in 2024 and 87 percent in 2023) reflects its investment in capital assets (e.g., land, buildings, wastewater reclamation facilities, solids handling and other improvements, and equipment), less related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to the customers of the District; consequently, these assets are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the District's net position (\$10,884,178 in 2023 and \$9,004,573 in 2022) represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position (\$15,655,659 in 2023 and \$16,047,199 in 2022) may be used to meet the District's ongoing obligations to customers and creditors.
+An additional portion of the District's net position (\$13,221,113 in 2024 and \$10,052,598 in 2023) represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position (\$18,114,975 in 2024 and \$15,541,317 in 2023) may be used to meet the District's ongoing obligations to customers and creditors.